 "The Garden of Eden" in the Bible

 The Garden of Eden from the Genesis story in the Old Testament, also known as the Garden of Paradise or the Garden of God, was a utopia where man ruled over animals and was in direct communion with God.
-The vision of perfection takes place within a monotheistic patriarchy, where the hierarchy goes God (YHWH), man, and then animals.
+The vision of perfection takes place within a monotheistic patriarchy, where the hierarchy goes God (YHWH), man, woman, and then animals.

 Perfectly cared for in the Garden, the man and his wife had only one rule to follow: Do not eat the fruit of the knowledge of good and evil.
 Well, they ate the fruit, and both were subsequently cast out of the Garden, banished for life, and cursed to endure the harsh pangs of reality.
 Their exorcism from the Garden is often referred to as "the fall of man."

 Plato was a Greek philosopher (427?-437) and a close student of "the wisest man on the earth," Socrates.
 When it comes to detailing utopias, Plato is one of the few ancient figures to mention a land called Atlantis (see below).
 Plato also envisions a perfect society in his Republic.

 Plato believed that human beings were not self-sufficient, but rather needed to work together for survival.
 In the Republic, Plato separates society into three classes: rulers, soldiers, and the working class.
 The rulers would be philosopher kings who did everything for the sake of the State and those they ruled over.
 The soldiers were fearless warriors who gave their life for the State.
 And the working class did what they were best born to do--shoe makers would make shoes, tailors would make clothes, etc.